wp-plugins/wp-admin-microblog/readme.txt

 Tags: microblog, microblogging, admin, communication Requires at least: 2.8
 Tested up to: 2.9.2
-Stable tag: 0.6.2
+Stable tag: 0.6.3

 WP Admin Microblog adds a seperate microblog in your WordPress backend.

 == Description ==

 WP Admin Microblog adds a seperate microblog in your WordPress backend.
-The plugin has an integrated url replacing, supports some bbcodes, tagging and it's possible to send a message via e-mail to other users.
+The plugin transforms automatically urls to links, supports tagging and some bbcodes and it's possible to send a message via e-mail to other users.
 Now, with the new dashboard widget, you can read, respond, edit and delete messages directly.
 So, WP Admin Microblog is great for supporting the communication within blog teams or it's a nice scratchpad. ;-)

 = Supported Languages =
 * English